asoy01/KAGRA-Optical-Layout/README.md

 # KAGRA-Optical-Layout
-Optical layout of the KAGRA interferometer
+This project constructs the optical layout of the KAGRA interferometer from various external requirements and constraints.

+The main notebook is `KAGRA-OptLayout-Main.ipynb`.
+Please open it and read the explanation there.